deavmi/twine/doc/router.md

 ```

 Firstly as you have seen we lock the routing table mutex to make sure we don't get any inconsistent changes
-to the routing table during usage (remember taht we will be modifying it and others could be doing so as
+to the routing table during usage (remember that we will be modifying it and others could be doing so as
 well).
 We then also set a `scope(exit)` statement which means that upon any exiting of this level of scope
 we will unlock the mutex.
 Lastly we then get a pointer to the `Route` in the table at the given key.
-Remeber
+Remember
-the routing table was a `Route[string]` which means the `string`, _the key_, is the destintation address
+the routing table was a `Route[string]` which means the `string`, _the key_, is the destination address
 of the incoming route in this case.
 The _value_ would be the found `Route*` if any.

 ```{.numberLines .d}